 As you can see, a cleanse like this can be hugely beneficial for your body, not only to incinerate belly fat but also to build a better life!
 If you have any medical conditions, like diabetes or heart issues, make sure to consult a doctor before attempting this cleanse.

 Otherwise, what’s not to love?
-Try out this 3-day cleanse to lose belly fat and feel the change today!
+Try out this 3-day cleanse to lose belly fat and if there’s a few days to spare, a 5 day watermelon diet is an interesting cleansing protocol too!

 Hursel, R., Viechtbauer, W., & Westerterp-Plantenga, M. S. (2009).
 The effects of green tea on weight loss and weight maintenance: a meta-analysis.
 International journal of obesity (2005), 33(9), 956–961. https://pubmed.ncbi.nlm.nih.gov/19597519/